SiddharthSirohi/MCliPPy/README.md

 *   **`config_manager.py`**: Manages loading and saving of `.env` (developer secrets) and `user_config.json` (user-specific runtime settings, persona, preferences, temporary actionable data).
 *   **`mcp_handler.py`**: Contains the `McpSessionManager` class for all interactions with Composio MCP servers (Gmail, Google Calendar).
 Handles connections, authentication flows via Composio helper tools, and specific tool calls (e.g., fetching emails, updating events).
 *   **`llm_processor.py`**: Houses all logic for interacting with the Gemini LLM.
 Includes functions for summarizing emails/events, suggesting actions, drafting email replies, and parsing structured data from natural language for event creation/updates.
+*   **`chat.py`**: Houses the agent chat processes and execution of instructions in natural language instructions.
+Modular and can be executed independently if only natural languge mode is required.
 *   **`user_interface.py`**: Manages all terminal input and output.
 Provides styled prompts, displays formatted information, and handles interactive menus for user actions.
 Uses `colorama`.
 *   **`notifier.py`**: Responsible for sending macOS system notifications using the `terminal-notifier` CLI tool.
 Constructs AppleScript commands to make notification buttons interactive.
 *   **`calendar_utils.py`**: Contains utility functions for calendar-related logic, notably `calculate_free_slots` which processes busy times from Google Calendar to find available meeting slots.